How to Ferment Vegetables: A Beginner’s Guide

 I am not a doctor and the statements on this blog have not been evaluated by the FDA.
 Products mentioned here are not intended to diagnose, treat, cure, or prevent any disease.
 Please do not ask me for medical advice.
 Click here to read my full disclaimer.

-Because fermenting carrots is very similar to fermenting jalapenos.
-So I thought it would be a good idea to create an ultimate guide to fermenting vegetables for beginning fermenters rather than repeat the same basic information over again everytime I share a fermentation recipe.
+Fermenting carrots is very similar to fermenting jalapenos.
+So, I thought it would be a good idea to create an ultimate guide to fermenting vegetables for beginning fermenters rather than repeating the same basic information every time I share a fermentation recipe.

 Which I plan to share a lot more of!

-And I really think that those interested in fermenting foods should really understand the basics.
-Because once you understand the basics of how to ferment vegetables you’ll be able to ferment so many different types of vegetables very easily.
+Those interested in fermenting foods should really understand the basics.
+Once you understand the basics of how to ferment vegetables, you’ll be able to ferment many different types of vegetables very easily.

 Also, understanding the basics makes fermenting vegetables easier to understand and less scary and intimidating.

-Lacto-fermentation occurs when the starches and sugars in fruits and vegetables are converted into lactic acid by bacteria.
-This bacteria is commonly known as lactobacilli.
+Lacto-fermentation occurs when bacteria, commonly known as lactobacilli, convert the starches and sugars in fruits and vegetables into lactic acid.

 Lactobacilli are basically present on the surface of every living thing.
 Lactic acid, the main by-product of lactobacilli, keeps fruits and vegetables in a state of preservation while also promoting the growth of healthy gut flora.